 Our Farm: Prairie Drifter Farm is a certified organic vegetable farm located in Litchfield, MN, approximately 40 miles south of St. Cloud and 65 miles west of Minneapolis.
 Prairie Drifter Farm is owned and operated by Nick and Joan Olson.
-The upcoming growing season will be our eighth season in operation, growing for approximately 150 CSA shares and several wholesale accounts including three local food co-ops, one local restaurant, and the Harvest for the Hungry program.
+The upcoming growing season will be our ninth season in operation, growing for approximately 150 CSA shares and several wholesale accounts including two local food co-ops and the Harvest for the Hungry program.

 Employment Details: Our employment opportunities are especially beneficial for, but not limited to, someone exploring or pursuing vegetable farming as a career as there will be opportunities for significant education on the farm as well as in conjunction with neighboring organic farms.
 Preference is given to qualified applicants who could return to the farm for an additional season or more.